brianbochicchio/udacity-feedreader/README.md

 To validate this test remove "menu-hidden" from the body tag in index.html

 #### Test 2:  ensure the menu toggles state when clicked
 The menu is initally hidden.
 This test "clicks" the menu.
-Then verifies the presence or lack of the "menu-hidden" class.
+Then verifies the presence or abscense of the "menu-hidden" class.

 To validate the test remark the toggleClass call in app.js.